Last updated: 2021-07-31

 50 You do not understand that it is better for you to have one man die for the people than to have the whole nation destroyed.”
 51 He did not say this on his own, but being high priest that year he prophesied that Jesus was about to die for the nation, (John 11:15-51)

 I’m not going to spend a whole lot of time arguing against young-earth creationism.
-However, I do find it odd so many Christians say that belief in a literal Genesis is critical but are in conflict about the meaning of Genesis 1 and many of the scientific facts related to it.
+However, I will point this out: so many Christians say that belief in a literal Genesis is critical but are in conflict about the meaning of Genesis 1 and many of the scientific facts related to it.
 Here are some of the church fathers’ views on days being ages: https://ibbarsoum.wordpress.com/2012/01/11/early-church-fathers-on-genesis/ Modern Creationists sometimes dismiss these as non-literal interpretations so I will also quote this:

 Over the last four parts of this Today’s New Reasons to Believe series, I have responded to each of Mook’s major arguments.